 Pulling Out All the Stops

 Midway through its design, the house was rather different from what it's like now: there was a version where, with encouragement from my architect, I went way over the top (literally as well as figuratively).
-While no bigger than what I'm building now, it was far more intricate.
+While no bigger than what I built, it was more elaborate.

 This version of the house was made entirely from poured concrete, save for the middle- and upper-level roofs, with the most noteworthy feature being a rooftop garden covering the entire living level (highlighted in green, above).
 Designed to support almost two feet of soil where I'd plant flower and vegetable gardens, shrubs, and even some small trees, it also had its own deck (not shown), while the living space had several skylights that protruded up through the gardens like glass sculptures (highlighted in aqua).

 The tall chimney enclosure (highlighted in yellow) contained an integrated grill for the deck, all cast as part of the entire monolithic concrete structure.
 Access would have been via a set of stairs off one corner (not shown); plus, the space between the second level and its roof was earmarked for a storage area for gardening tools (red arrow).